Carne Asada

 Health Benefits

-- Excellent source of zinc supporting immune function and wound healing
+- Excellent source of heme iron, supporting oxygen transport and preventing anemia

-- Provides B vitamins essential for energy metabolism
+- Provides B vitamins crucial for energy metabolism and neurological function

 Buying Guide